MicrocontrollersDev/Alternatives/DankersSkyblockMod.md

 # Danker's Skyblock Mod Alternatives

-DSM very rarely gets any updates and most of its features are replace in different mods.
+DSM very rarely gets any updates and most of its features are replaced in different mods.
 It is also very outdated in a few aspects.

 ## Trackers